joseluistello/luistello.github.io/_posts/2021-06-24-semiconductors-part1.md

 ---

-### Semiconductors industry it's a complex industry.

-We know that semiconductor industry is essential for the civilization and his development and advancement.
-We could not be reading this article without this industry.
-We could not imagine all this progress without their contributions.
+We know that Semiconductors industry it's a complex industry.
+Without this industry, We could not be reading this article.
+We could not imagine all this progress.
 But understand this monster it's hard.

-**That's why I created this project.**
+That's why I created this project.

-I'm going to publish 2 parts of the same project.
+I'm going to divide the project in 2 parts.

-For me, the goal of this first part consists on show you my knowledge on quant analysis, statistical learning aka machine learning and writing.

-For you, this part consists in understanding how the industry works and its performance over the years.

-The first part is divided into 4 points:
+The first part is divided into 4 main points:

-* Write a short introduction about the business model that exist in the industry
+* A short introduction about the business model that exist in the industry
-* Write about the FOX Index
+* A comparation about some index's with specially focus on FOX Index
 * Select the companies that we will be analyzing throughout the project
 * Create models around the data and plot some nice visualizations

+The second part is divided into X points:

+* Talk about one companie in particular
+* Select some financial ratios
+* Download and plot the data
+* Explain patterns
+* Regression analysis and forecasting modeling

+For me, the goal of this project consists on show you my knowledge on quant financial analysis, statistical learning and writing.

+For you, the project consists on understanding how the industry works, his performance over the years and why not, pick the opportunity to invest in the semiconductor industry.

+Let's begin...

+I'm going to use some packages.-

+Tidyquant for finance
+Tidyverse for dplyr and ggplot
+Fpp3 for forecasting models
+Ggthemes for beautiful plots